DeeMich/ActiveDirectory/README.md

 <img src="https://i.imgur.com/XRItOc3.png" height="80%" width="80%" alt="icmpv4"/>
 </p>
 <p>
-First created 2 Virtual Machines.
+First create 2 Virtual Machines.
 The first being the domain controler (DC-1) (Windows 2022) and the second being the cilent (Cilent-1) (Windows 10).
-Then I set the DC-1's NIC Private address to be static.
+Then set the DC-1's NIC Private address to be static.
 This will keep the IP address from changing.
-In order to check that the connection was flowing between the VM's, I ping DC-1's private IP address (ping -t (ip.address)), which showed that the connection was timed out.
-I then logged in under the Domain Controler (DC) and went to it's firewall to enable those profile whose protocol was ICMPV4.
-Once I did this, I went back into Cilent-1's desktop and ping DC-1 again to find the connection flowing.
+Next check that the connection is flowing between the VM's by pinging DC-1's private IP address (ping -t (ip.address)).
+It will show that the connection is timed out.
+To fix this, log in under the Domain Controler (DC) and go to it's firewall to enable those profile whose protocol is ICMPV4.
+Once done, go back into Cilent-1's desktop and ping DC-1 again to see the connection flowing.
 <p>
 <br />